 Here’s why Google Forms is so popular.
 It’s completely free!
 But it just simply isn’t a comparable solution to these WordPress plugins.

 On the other hand, WPForms comes in at significantly lower price points, ranging from $39.50/year for the Basic plan to $299.50/year for the Elite plan.

 This is a far cry from the expensive payments you’ll have to make even with Formstack’s most basic premium plan.

 In fact, with each plan upgrade, you can access more email service provider integrations, addons, and priority support and still pay far less than Formstack’s lowest paid plans.

-For instance, to accept payments on your online forms, you’ll need the Pro plan, which also happens to be our most popular plan.
+For instance, to accept PayPal or Square payments on your online forms, you’ll need the Pro plan, which also happens to be our most popular plan.
 At $199.50 for the year, this plan’s price pales in comparison to Formstacks’s equivalent plan, which will set you back over $700/year.